nyfrk/Settlers4-UnlimitedSelectionMod/README.md

 #### Method 2: Using ASI Loader

 The advantage of using an ASI loader is that you can install multiple mods just by pasting them into a predestined directory.
-I recommend [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader) as it works nicely with the History Edition of The Settlers 4 and does not require any configuration.
-It does not seem to work with the Gold Edition though.
-Let me know if you find an ASI Loader that works with the Gold Edition.
-If you already have an ASI loader installed skip the first steps and jump directly to step 4.
+I recommend [The Settlers 4: ASI Loader](https://github.com/nyfrk/Settlers4-ASI-Loader) as it works nicely with the Gold and History Edition of The Settlers 4 and does not require any configuration.
+If you already have an ASI loader installed skip the first steps and jump directly to step 5.

-1. [Download a release of the Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases).
-Make sure to choose the x86 Version (*not* x64).
+1. Navigate to your installation directory of your game.
-2. Unpack it to the very same directory of your S4_Main.exe.
-This resides in you installation directory of The Settlers 4.
-For the gold edition it is in a subfolder named exe/
+2. Find a file named `binkw32.dll` and rename it to `binkw32Hooked.dll`.
+(For the Gold Edition it is in a subdirectory named `Exe`)
-3. In the same directory:
-3.1.
-Rename the `binkw32.dll` to `binkw32Hooked.dll`
-3.2.
-Rename the `dinput8.dll` that you just unpacked to `binkw32.dll` 3.3.
-Create a directory in the very same folder and name it `plugins`
+3. [Download a release of the Settlers 4 ASI Loader](https://github.com/nyfrk/Settlers4-ASI-Loader/releases) and unpack the `binkw32.dll` to the very same directory.
+4. Create a `plugins` directory next to your `S4_Main.exe`
-4. [Download a release of the Unlimited Selection Mod](https://github.com/nyfrk/S4_UnlimitedSelection/releases).
+5. [Download a release of the Unlimited Selection Mod](https://github.com/nyfrk/S4_UnlimitedSelection/releases).
 Unpack the `S4_UnlimitedSelection.asi`  to the `plugins` directory.
 Note that `Injector.exe` is not required.
-5. Start the game.
+6. Start the game.
 The mod will load automatically.

 To uninstall the mod remove `S4_UnlimitedSelection.asi` from the `plugins` directory.
 If you do not want to use the ASI loader anymore just reverse the described steps.